-5.3.3.3 Qualification of Assemblers
+5.3.3.3 Qualification of FRP Assemblers

 The qualification of bonders and jointers is as important for FRP fabrication as the qualification of welders is for metal fabrication.
-Due to limitations in NDE methods, the emphasis must be placed on procedure and bonder qualifications and testing.
+Due to limitations in NDE methods, emphasis should be placed on procedure and bonder qualifications and testing.

 Similarly, because the material stiffness is much less than metal and because FRP has different types of shear, small-bore connections will not withstand the same shear stress, weight loadings, or vibrations that are common with metallic piping.
-Supporting attachments, such as valves, etc., on small-bore connections should be analyzed in detail to prevent premature failure of the system.
+Proper support of piping and attachments, such as valves, on small-bore connections should be analyzed in detail to prevent premature failure of the system.